All Kids Reaching their "Physical Best" in the K-12 School Environment – Human Kinetics

 Jayne Greenberg and Joe Deutsch ©2026

-Learn how Physical Best provides the latest research on youth physical activity, best practices and current research on core content, and numerous practical examples of how to integrate health-related fitness education into an existing physical education curriculum.
+This session explored how Physical Best provides the latest research on youth physical activity, best practices and current research on core content, and practical examples of how to integrate health-related fitness education into an existing physical education curriculum.

 About the presenters